icodewith-ai/icodewithai-code/content/blog/vibe-coder-advocate-to-support-next-gen-builders.md

 But AI is shifting that.

 Today, more and more non-developers are building automations, tools, and even full apps by talking to AI.
 We're writing prompts instead of code.
 We’re experimenting in Notion, Zapier, Airtable, Claude, and ChatGPT.
-Some (yours truly) are even creating full production apps and websites using advanced vibe coding tools such as Claude Code, Cursor, Amazon Kiro and Google Gemini Code Assist.
+Some (yours truly) are even creating full production apps and websites (like this one) using advanced vibe coding tools such as Claude Code, Cursor, Amazon Kiro and Google Gemini Code Assist.

 We're all building solutions to solve business problems, fast.

-But with things changing at blazing speed, it's hard to know what the standards are, which tools to trust, or how to build something that lasts.
+But with changes happening daily with AI, it's hard to know what the standards are, which tools to use, or how to build something that lasts.

-> Enter... the Vibe Coder Advocate

 ## Who Are Vibe Coders?

-First, let me define who I'm speaking about when I talk about vibe coders.
+First, let me define vibe coders.
 These are not your typical software engineers, but rather:

 - Product managers
+- Project managers
 - Marketers
 - Operations pros
 - Analysts
 - Content strategists
-- And yes, maybe even developers
+- Anyone else creating apps to solve business problems using AI

 {{< space "1.5rem" >}}